Vezio/MazeEscape/README.md

 	{

-		 "Name":"Example",
+		 "name":"Example",
-		 "Thirst": Some Integer,
+		 "thirst": Some Integer,
-                 "Steps": Some Integer
+                 "steps": Some Integer

 	}
 ```